-There are cases where you, as the manager, will want to remove comments from a review of your team; whether the feedback be inappropriate, irrelevant, or not constructive.
-Review admins also have this ability.
+There are cases when you, as a manager, will want to remove comments from a review written about one of your direct reports- whether the feedback be inappropriate, irrelevant, or not constructive.
+15Five gives managers and review admin this ability.

 1. Click on the 'Reviews' tab in 15Five.